Finding issues in BIMcollab ZOOM

 2. Automated analysis

-You can also add the models to a shared folder, which can be linked to the project on BIMcollab Cloud.
+You can also add the models to a shared folder, which can be linked to the project on BIMcollab Nexus.
 For more information, read the article Set up the Project folder to link shared files to a project.

 Visual analysis